 However, off late several of my friends who practice medicine recommended that I meditate.
-The sole reason for them to recommend meditation was that they thought that it might assist me in dealing with my degenerative genetic disorder—cerebellum ataxia.
-My Tai chi master, sensei, also had repeatedly suggested that I practice meditation.
-But honestly I never gave it a serious thought, because I had failed so many times to continue this dull practice.
+The sole reason for them to recommend meditation was that they thought that it might assist me in dealing with my degenerative genetic disorder—cerebral ataxia.
+My Tai chi master (sensei) also had repeatedly suggested that I practice meditation.
+But honestly, I never gave it a serious thought, because I had failed so many times to continue with this dull practice.
 Meanwhile, a WhatsApp group of my school mates was created.
-Fortunately I met many of my long–lost friends.
+Fortunately, I met many of my long–lost friends.
 In particular, I had desired to voluntarily speak with one of my friends who is a practicing physician.
 I visited and briefed him about my debilitating and progressive genetic condition.
 He being a meditation practitioner for 20 years pointed me towards practicing meditation.
 He also stated that several neurological benefits of meditation practice had been discovered.
 He insisted me that I start immediately.
-He proceeded to provide me a phone number of a practitioner near my house and asked me to visit him.
-This person, he said, would help to initiate and guide me through a profound technique called heart–fullness meditation.
+He proceeded to provide me with a phone number of a practitioner near my house and asked me to visit him.
+This person, he said, would help to initiate and guide me through a profound technique called Heartfullness Meditation.
 I was very hesitant because I was afraid I would fail again.
 My friend probably sensed this lackluster attitude of mine.
 He then called me and said that he would personally come to my home and initiate me.
 It was so embarrassing, but I reluctantly shamefully agreed.

 The Science behind It